Vision

 • We have limited resources, and this isn't a good use of them.
 Artists and professionals already know and prefer specialized tools.

-• The Bevy editor should not have a native look-and-feel, and should not use native menus.
+• The Bevy Editor should not have a native look-and-feel, and should not use native menus.

 • This is a poor use of resources, leads to inconsistent aesthetics, and makes it harder to test and teach across platforms.
 Instead, focus on the useful behavior and design conventions.